 \subsection{Outline of the Paper}

-In Section \ref{s2:lbbd} we will give an outline of LBBD, formally decompose (\ref{problem:general}), and discuss some implementation details.
-In Section \ref{s3:cuts} we will derive a sequence of Benders cuts, of increasing strength, which are valid for all problems of the form (\ref{problem:general}).
-We will also derive two families of valid inqeualities, or initial cuts, which can be added to the master problem.
-The rest of the paper will focus on applications.
-In Section \ref{s4:scheduling} we will expand on Example \ref{example:intro} in greater detail.
-We will prove that the problem class has the required structure.
-In Section \ref{s5:acca} we introduce our first concrete application; an ACCA problem.
-In \S\ref{ss:results:acca} we present the results of some computational experiments, with an emphasis on comparing the relative strength of the Benders cuts.
-Instances derived from the literature are solved with $100$ scenarios in a reasonable amount of time.
-This is the first approach to solving instances of this kind which is both scenario-based, and exact (at the level of the scenarios).
-In Section \ref{s6:nhss} we will introduce the NHSS problem, with computational results in \S\ref{results:nhss}.
-The story is similar here.
-We conclude with a discussion of the resuts, and some avenues for further research.
-In Appendix \ref{appendix:c} we will consider an Ambulance Location problem (ALP).
-There the monotonicity condition is only approximately satisfied.
-We can nevertheless obtain a strong approximation using Branch-and-Simulate.
+In Section \ref{sec:2} we provide a mathematical outline of the LBBD method.
+In Section \ref{sec:3} we derive a sequence of Benders cuts which are valid for all problems that can be written in the form (\ref{problem:main}), and two families of valid inequalities which can be added to the master problem in advance.
+In Section \ref{sec:4} we expand on Example \ref{example:intro} in more detail, and prove that it has the form of (\ref{problem:main}).
+In Section \ref{sec:5} we will study the Nursing Home Shift Scheduling (NHSS) problem.
+In Section \ref{sec:6} we study the Airport Check-in Counter Allocation (ACCA) problem.
+In Section \ref{sec:7} we conclude with a discussion of the results and some directions for future research.